XhinLiang/xhinliang.github.io/source/_posts/backend/rate-limiter-in-action.md

 toc: true
 ---

-Backend systems that handle many requests per second often need a local rate limiter to protect themselves.
+Backend systems that handle high QPS often need a local rate limiter to protect themselves.

-Here, "local" means the limiter works only within a single process and is not shared across processes.
+Here, “local” means the limiter runs within a single process and does not coordinate state across instances.

-Here are some local rate-limiting strategies commonly used in production environments.
+Below are a few classic local rate-limiting strategies that show up in production code:

 - Fixed Window
 - Floating Window
 - Leaky Bucket
 - Token Bucket

-And we will discuss them one by one.
+We’ll go through them one by one.

 ## Fixed Window

-Fixed Window means that we can split a time to some window, and perform the action for a limit in a window.
+Fixed Window rate limiting splits time into discrete windows and allows up to `N` actions per window.

-The disadvantage is that system throughput may be uneven.
+The downside is that throughput can be uneven around window boundaries.
+Imagine we set a limit of 1000 requests per second:

-Imagine this scenario: we set a rate limit of 1000 requests per second and receive no requests in the first 999 ms.
+- No requests arrive in the first 999 ms.
-Then, 1000 requests arrive within 1 ms, and all of them are granted.
+- Then 1000 requests arrive within 1 ms and all are allowed.
-Right after that, another 1000 requests arrive within 1 ms and can also be granted because they fall into a new window.
+- Immediately after that, another 1000 requests arrive within 1 ms and are also allowed because they land in the next window.

-We can reduce this defect by splitting out the time window smaller.
-For example, when we need a rate limiter for 1000 per second, we can split one second as 100 "tenMs" then limit 10 actions per "tenMs".
-As we can see, the smaller you split the time window, the smoother the limiter behavior becomes.
+One common mitigation is to make the window smaller (at the cost of a little more bookkeeping).
+For example, for “1000 per second”, you can split one second into 100 × 10 ms windows and limit 10 actions per 10 ms. The smaller the window, the smoother the limiter behaves.

-After discussing the concept of Fixed Window rate limiting, it's beneficial to provide a code example.
-Here is a simple implementation in Java:
+Here is a minimal Java implementation:

 ```java
 public class FixedWindowRateLimiter {